agsb/keebngsl/README.md

 ## Telephone numeric 12 keyboard

 The common 12 keys numeric keyboard was designed by Sundstrand’s, the 10-key adding machine, in 1914.
 Historic references at https://uxdesign.cc/a-brief-history-of-the-numeric-keypad-59112cbf4c49

-Old telephone keyboards have a letter layout over the numeric 12 keys.
-For access the letter must press it 1 or 2 or 3 times, like 8(t)44(h)-1-444(i)7777(s)
+Old telephone keyboards have a character layout over the numeric 12 keys, but to access the keys must press it 1 or 2 or 3 times, like 8(t)44(h)-1-444(i)7777(s)

 | key | 1st | 2nd | 3rd | 4th |
 | -- | -- | -- | -- | -- |